IvanYYi/IvanYYi.github.io/_pages/about.md

 Welcome!
 I am an Economist.

 My current research interest lies in macro finance, especially bank competition, financial stability, etc. I am now an Assistant Professor of Economics at Nankai University.
-I received my PhD from the London School of Economics and Political Science (LSE).
+I received my PhD in Economics from the London School of Economics and Political Science (LSE).